Frequently Asked Questions

 If you have a question send us an email to hello@starlingcio.org.uk

-• We currently run sessions in Trafford, Tameside, and online.
-You can find exact locations on our venues page https://starlingcio.org/venues
+We currently run sessions in Trafford, Tameside, and online.
+You can find exact locations here: https://starlingcio.org/wellbeing-sessions

-You can expect up to 20 participants and 2 members of staff
+You can expect up to 12 participants and 2 members of staff.

 Many of our facilitators identify as ND and might have had a late diagnosis, or be self-identifying as ND.
 They understand first-hand how difficult new social situations can be, and are specially trained to help you get the most out of a session.